 The remainder of this paper is structured as follows.
-Section~\ref{sec:2} introduces the foundational background on stochastic interacting particle systems and their mean-field limit, the McKean-Vlasov process.
+Section~\ref{sec:2} introduces the foundational background on stochastic interacting particle systems and their mean-field limit, the McKean-Vlasov, and uses the Desai--Zwanzig model to illustrate the limitations of direct simulation under phase transitions..
 In Section~\ref{sec:3}, we detail the application of the Weak Generative Sampler (WGS) framework to the McKean--Vlasov setting and present the two proposed numerical schemes for treating the nonlinear interaction term.
 Section~\ref{sec:4} is devoted to numerical experiments that validate the efficacy and performance of our methods.
 Finally, Section~\ref{sec:5} offers concluding remarks.
-The appendix include some details of a bi-stable McKean-Vlaso model.
+The appendix includes some details of a bi-stable McKean-Vlasov model.